 These days, being a multihyphenate is practically a requirement for running a successful blog—but Chriselle Lim, creator of The Chriselle Factor, was one of the first.
-Stylist, trendsetter, outfit-inspirer… and now a new mom, lifestyle icon, and beauty authority (you may have seen her recent videos with Estée Lauder), Lim is an influencer in the ultimate sense of the word—which is exactly why we’re thrilled to have her on board as a Byrdie contributor.
+Stylist, trendsetter, outfit-inspirer, mom, lifestyle icon, and beauty authority (you may have seen her videos with Estée Lauder), Lim is an influencer in the ultimate sense of the word—which is exactly why we’re thrilled to have her on board as a Byrdie contributor.
 Each month, she’ll be sharing all of her beauty favorites—from the best beauty tips she picked up on her travels (and trust us, there’s a lot) to the new products she’s currently coveting.
 For her second column, she teamed up with 901Too salon to bring you three chic braid tutorials for short hair.
-Holiday party, anyone?
+You can check out all of her tutorials on her YouTube channel

 The first style I want to share is the trending topknot—aka the man bun.
 This topknot hairstyle is a hairstyle that can make your look sportier and more masculine.
-I love how Denise from salon 901too added the braid to make this man bun softer and more feminine!
+But by adding a braid, you can make your man bun softer and more feminine!

 Step 1: We started with my hair curled to give it more volume, but you guys can start with straight hair also!
 First, start by taking a section of hair from the top of your head and do an inverted French braid, also known as the Dutch braid.